alakeshthakuria/alakeshthakuria/README.md

 Hi there! 👋
--I’m <a href="https://www.linkedin.com/in/alakesh-thakuria-661588200/" rel="nofollow">Alakesh</a>, from <a href="https://en.wikipedia.org/wiki/India" rel="nofollow">🇮🇳 </a> an experienced Application Support Engineer with a passion for ensuring the smooth operation of production-ready applications.
+I’m <a href="https://www.linkedin.com/in/alakesh-thakuria-661588200/" rel="nofollow">Alakesh</a>, from <a href="https://en.wikipedia.org/wiki/India" rel="nofollow">🇮🇳 </a> an experienced Application Support Engineer with a passion for ensuring the smooth operation of production-ready applications.
 With four years in the field, I've honed my skills in troubleshooting, maintaining, and optimizing applications to deliver top-notch user experiences.

 About Me

 Experience: 4 years in Application Support.